opencv/opencv/doc/js_tutorials/js_setup/js_nodejs/js_nodejs.markdown

 // This is our program.
 This time we use JavaScript async / await and promises to handle asynchronicity.
 (async () => {

-  // before loading opencv.js we define global variables to emulate the DOM see the function declaration below. installDOM();
+  // before loading opencv.js we emulate a minimal HTML DOM.
+See the function declaration below. installDOM();

   await loadOpenCV();

-  const image = await loadImage('../../assets/lenna.jpg');
+  // using node-canvas, we an image file to an object compatible with HTML DOM Image and therefore with cv.imread() const image = await loadImage('./lenna.jpg');

   const src = cv.imread(image);
   const dst = new cv.Mat();
-  let M = cv.Mat.ones(5, 5, cv.CV_8U);
+  const M = cv.Mat.ones(5, 5, cv.CV_8U);
-  let anchor = new cv.Point(-1, -1);
+  const anchor = new cv.Point(-1, -1);
   cv.dilate(src, dst, M, anchor, 1, cv.BORDER_CONSTANT, cv.morphologyDefaultBorderValue());

-  const canvas = createCanvas(300, 300);
+  // we create an object compatible HTMLCanvasElement const canvas = createCanvas(300, 300);
   cv.imshow(canvas, dst);
-  writeFileSync('tmp1.png', canvas.toBuffer('image/png'));
+  writeFileSync('output.jpg', canvas.toBuffer('image/jpeg'));
   src.delete();
   dst.delete();
 })();

-// Load opencv.js just like like before using promises.
-Also we define globals to emulate the
+// Load opencv.js just like before but using Promise instead of callbacks: function loadOpenCV() {
-// HTML DOM which to support opencv.js utilities like cv.imread() and cv.imshow()
-function loadOpenCV() {
   return new Promise(resolve => {
     global.Module = {